kuzzleio/kuzzle/doc/2/api/controllers/bulk/delete-by-query/index.md

 ## Response

-Returns a `ids` array containing the list of deleted document identifiers.
+Returns the number of deleted documents.

 ```js
 {